maasdi/react-assets-maven-plugin-sample/README.md

 Refer to `pom.xml` to see how it's done.

 ## How to run
-* `cd frontend && npm run build` to build react application
+* `cd frontend && npm install && npm run build` to build react application
 * `cd .. && ./mvnw spring-boot:run` maven will copy react build assets to `${project.build.directory}/classes/public/`, process `${project.basedir}/src/main/resources/templates/home.html` and start the application
 * Open `http://localhost:8080/home` the page is render correctly with correct react assets